 However, getting a WiFi 5 card to use with a WiFi 6 router will limit your performance to WiFi 5 speeds.
 That leaves a lot of bandwidth on the table and will be a waste of your powerful WiFi 6 router.
 So it’s essential to make sure the WiFi card you buy supports the WiFi standards your router uses.

 Another useful spec to look at is the WiFi frequency bands that the card supports.
 WiFi operates on two bands, 2.4 GHz and 5 GHz.
 2.4 GHz is slower, but the signals travel further and through thicker walls.
-5 GHz is faster but has a limited range.
+5 GHz is faster but has a limited wireless range.

-5 GHz is also less congested, which might help with signal quality.
+5 GHz is also less congested, which might help with wireless signal quality.
 The 2.4 GHz spectrum is used by household appliances too, which will result in more interference.
 Unless you live in a huge house, 5 GHz is almost always the better option.

 If you have a dual-band (2.4 GHz and 5 GHz) router, make sure your WiFi card supports both bands as well.

 When it comes to antennas, quantity isn’t necessarily the most critical factor to consider.
 How the antennas connect to the card is more important.
 Does it have a movable base, or do the antennas connect directly to the card?